-Applications are open-ended; communities can request the amount of funds they require to complete their project. $1.1 million is available for this granting term.
+Applications are open-ended; communities can request the amount of funds they require to complete their project. $500k+ is available for this granting term.
 There are three granting streams:

 Communities may only receive one (1) RMH Community Grant per granting cycle, inclusive of Multi-Community Grants.
 Applications can include multiple interwoven projects.
 Please contact us if you have multiple project ideas and want to discuss them.

-Communities who received funding in Year 1 (March 2021) are eligible to apply for funding again in Year 2 for a new project or an expansion of their initial project.
+Communities who received funding in Year 1, 2, and 3 are eligible to apply for funding again in 2024 (year 4) for a new project or an expansion of their initial project.